Frequently Asked Questions

 - If you were Disqualified because of extenuating circumstances beyond your control (federal regulations specify these as one time events such as ‘student illness or injury, or death of a relative') AND your situation has changed to allow you to demonstrate satisfactory academic progress, you may submit a Minimum Standard Requirements Appeal form.
 Keep in mind students are only allowed one appeal on file.
 Official supporting documentation explaining the extenuating circumstances is required or your appeal will not be considered.

 If you are on a Maximum Timeframe extension and do not meet Minimum Standard Requirements and/or you have reached the end of the extended time period, your status will become Ineligible.
 Once you become Ineligible, there are no further appeals and you will not be eligible for Reinstatement.
-Please see our Dropping Classes And Your Financial Aid page.
+Please see our Enrollment Changes Financial Aid page.

 Dropping a class can result in SAP problems and/or Overpayment issues.
 Depending on your current SAP status you may be placed on Financial Aid Warning, Disqualification, or become Ineligible.
-See our page for complete information on SAP policy and statuses.
+See our Academic Requirements page for complete information on SAP policy and statuses.
 Depending on when you drop, you may also owe money.
-Please see our Dropping Classes And Your Financial Aid page.
+Please see our Enrollment Changes Financial Aid page.

 Once you've finished your FAFSA for the school year, and have developed a Comprehensive Educational Plan with an academic counselor, follow our step-by-step process to request a loan on our Student Loans page.